andrewrk/genesis/README.md

 ## Roadmap

- 0. show samples in the resource browser
+ 0. scroll bar on resource tree widget
  0. drag a sample from the resource browser into the track editor
  0. ability to put audio clips in the track editor